 Some states require an S corporation to make a separate S corporation election at the state level, but Indiana doesn’t require that.
 If a company has a valid federal subchapter S corporation election, it will automatically become an Indiana S corporation.

 Forming a Hoosier business with or without S corporation election can be complicated, but we’re here to make it easier.
 We can help you form an Indiana LLC with an S corporation designation and provide you with Indiana business resources and valuable support from our team of business experts.
-Just click the button below to get started.
+Contact us today to get started.

 IT'S FAST AND SIMPLE

 Was having an issue publishing my website and getting an error on my devices when pressing the publish button but after talking to Juliano on the live chat he was able to get my business over that hump in seconds remotely.
 Thanks again!

 Alexia did a great job and solve all of…

 Alexia did a great job and solve all of my problems.
 I was a bit rude but Alexia maintained her professionalism and got the job done.